verrazzano/verrazzano/install/README.md

 `OCI_USER_OCID` | Yes | OCI user OCID

 When you use OCI DNS install, you need to provide a Verrazzano name (env-name) that will be used as part of the domain name used to access Verrazzano ingresses.
-For example, you could use `sales` as an env-name.
+For example, you could use `sales` as an env-name, yielding `sales.us.v8o.example.com` as the sales related domain (assuming the domain and zone names listed above).

 Run the following scripts in order:
 ```